andreyfomenkov/rx-disposable-watcher/README.md

-## ⚠️ This plugin is under construction now.
-Dependencies will be available a bit later ⚠️
+## ⚠️ This plugin is under construction.
+Dependencies will be available later ⚠️

 ## RxDisposableWatcher — find leaked subscriptions in RxJava code 🐞
 ### The Problem